-An actuarial valuation is a budgeting tool with respect to the financing of future uncertain obligations of a pension plan.
-As such, it will never forecast the precise future contribution requirements or the precise future stream of benefit payments.
-In any event, it is an estimated forecast - the actual cost of the plan will be determined by the benefits and expenses paid, not by the budgeting cost from the actuarial valuation.
+An actuarial valuation is a budgeting tool with respect to the financing of future projected obligations of a pension plan.
+It is an estimated forecast - the actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan.